-The Department of Radiologic Technology at the University of Louisiana at Monroe is committed to ensuring public and professional trust and providing safe patient care.
+The Radiologic Technology Program at the University of Louisiana Monroe is committed to ensuring public and professional trust and providing safe patient care.
 In order to meet this goal, background investigations of students can be authorized under this policy.
 The College of Health Sciences requires criminal background investigations of all students who attend clinical affiliates.
 Clinical affiliates have the right to accept and deny any individual admission into their facility based on the findings of a background investigation report.
 To comply with these requirements, students admitted to the Radiologic Technology Program must submit to a background investigation in order to ascertain the student's suitability for clinical rotations.
 Background investigations may also be performed periodically throughout the professional program.
-All information obtained from the background investigations.
+All information obtained from the background investigation report will remain confidential.
+Students will be responsible for paying for the background investigations.